-In T3 of 2017, SAAO releases its new 1-metre alt-az telescope to the astronomical community.
+SAAO is currently commissioning a new 1-metre alt-az telescope for use by the local and international astronomical community.
 The telescope has been named Lesedi – meaning light or enlightenment in Sesotho – a name selected from competition entries submitted by South Africa’s Grade 6-12 learners.
-The telescope is offered for traditional observing proposals in week-long blocks, submitted via the Online Telescope Time Application form.
-The deadline for applications is 15 May for observations beginning 30 August 2017.
-Requests for shorter time allocations and service observing applications will soon be accepted by an alternative route, which will be advertised in due course.
+The telescope will be offered for traditional observing proposals in week-long blocks, as well as service applications, in due course.

 |Nasmyth focus||f/8, 25.8 arcsec/mm|

 |Future Instrumentation|| WiNCam (Wide-field Nasmyth Camera) – FOV: ~40×40 arcmin2

 Calls for proposals will be announced on the web page and by email to our usual mailing list once commissioning is complete.